Table of Contents

 - Hydrocele of the hernia sac: Secondary to adhesions in the hernia sac; there is Loculated fluid collection present.

-- Hydrocele of canal of Nuck: It is seen in females around the round ligament and is always restricted to the inguinal canal.
+- Hydrocele of canal of Nuck: It is common in females around the round ligament and is always restricted to the inguinal canal.

 Also known as “secondary hydrocele”; it is often ancillary to an underlying primary pathology.